An iconic leader of the 1960s counterculture, Tom Hayden went from protesting the American political system to working within it.

 Undeterred by the weight of the charges, Davis and Rubin audibly called the court “bullsh*t.”
 Hoffman and Rubin even showed up one day dressed in judicial robes to make a mockery of the courtroom.

 Despite iconic witnesses on their side, Hoffman, Rubin, Dellinger, Davis, and Hayden were all found guilty of crossing state lines with the intention of starting a riot.
 They were sentenced to five years in prison and fined $5,000.

 However, none of them were found guilty of conspiracy.
 And none of them would serve time — since a Court of Appeal overturned the criminal convictions in 1972 due to the judge’s procedural errors as well as his overt hostility to the defendants.

 To the authorities’ chagrin, the trial only made the defendants more popular among their supporters.
 However, Hayden had failed to positively sway the elections.
-The future President Richard Nixon won in 1968 — and the Vietnam War was far from over.
+Richard Nixon won in 1968 — and the Vietnam War was far from over.